andrewjhunt/logic-pro-scripter/README.md

 ### Apple's Scripter Documentation

-To get into the depth of Scripter, you should start with the [JavaScript objects overview](https://support.apple.com/en-au/guide/logicpro/lgcecc08451a/mac).

-* Event object for MIDI events like notes and control change
-* TimingInfo object: just as it says, it is timing information that you can get on a heartbeat
-* Trace: utility to print to the Scripter console.
-Kind of a simplified `console.log()`
-* MIDI object: utility to handle notes and control values

-But then examples bundled with Logic Pro X reveal a lot more about what you can do.
-Plus they use a number of undocumented features.
+Can you start with Apple's doc for the [Logic Pro Scripter MIDI plug-in](https://support.apple.com/en-au/guide/logicpro/lgce728c68f6/mac) covering all the core topics you'll need.
+Integrated into that documentation is a set of scripts that you'll find packaged with Logic Pro Scripter under it's Factory / Tutorial Scripts.
+The Factory scripts also reveal a lot about Scripter that's not written in the documentation.

 ### Getting Started